-Not far behind on the bad diet hit-list was one in which participants are encouraged to chew gum and eat nothing but kale, which the experts described as “extreme, socially isolating, unbalanced, hard to sustain and potentially harmful.”
-And that’s before taking into account the links one scientist discovered between kale and hair loss.
+Not far behind on the bad diet hit-list was one in which participants are encouraged to chew gum and eat nothing but kale, which the experts described as “extreme, socially isolating, unbalanced, hard to sustain and potentially harmful.

 Shocking the body can lead to hair loss